 Monday 3rd of February 2015

 I’m lying on a bunk bed, on a night train, headed north.
 My final destination is the town of Jokkmokk in Northern Sweden, Sápmi.
 It’s morning now.
-Eddie Vedder’s singing in my ears, and as always, the sound of his voice has me longing for the wild.
+Listening to Eddie Vedder, and as always, the sound of his voice has me longing for the wild.
 I’m lying on the top bunk closest to the ceiling – if I try to sit up I’ll hit my head almost immediately.
 Better to lie down.
 A group of old ladies are sitting down below, gossiping.

 “Is the girl up there still asleep, do you think?”

 The ladies down below are curious about me.
 I hopped onto the train sometime in the middle of the night when they had already fallen asleep.
 Since then I’ve been up here in my bunk bed, falling in and out of sleep.
 So far, all they really know about me is that I look to be dressed for the outdoors.
 Travelling with large hiking backpacks, handmade wooden skis, dressed in wool from top to toe – me and my classmates make for an unusual sight.
 We are studying a one-year full-time course in wilderness and bushcraft skills at a school in Sweden called Sjöviks Folkhögskola.

 In the town of Gällevare we get off the train and switch to a bus which will take us to our final stop – Jokkmokk.